lnguyenh/aoc-2021/README.md

 https://adventofcode.com/2021

 ## Setup
 Input files are expected to be located in the "inputs" folder under the correct folder for the day.
-See the different inputs checked-in in this repository.
+Example "inputs/01/test.txt"

 ## Running the Go solutions